Western Montana

 (1850 - 1871), Stevensville

-A 250-by-125-foot stockaded adobe/log trading post, grist mill, and farm complex built at the site of the Jesuit St. Mary's Mission (1841 - 1884), one mile north of town.
+A 250-by-125-foot stockaded adobe/log trading post, grist mill, and farm complex built at the site of the former Jesuit St. Mary's Mission (1841 - 1884), about one mile north of town.
 One original building on site, the East Barracks, has been restored.
 Other buildings are reconstructions, or relocations.

 Helena Barracks